 Please find below an overview of key websites that provide up-to-date information and guidance on COVID-19 related matters.
 Additionally, the BOM Foreign Investments team is available to you if you have any questions.

 Information on the new measures and about the effect of COVID-19 on schools, childcare facilities, employees, employers, travel and public transport can be found on the official Government website of the Netherlands.

 Latest information on the public health situation, relevant advice and COVID-19 safety measures are available on the website of the National Institute for Public Health and the Environment (RIVM).

-The Dutch government has launched a roadmap with up-to-date information on support measures for companies in the Netherlands.
-The roadmap also guides you to Dutch national organisations which you can turn to for more information and advice.
+On 9 December 2020, the continuation of economic support measures for businesses affected by the corona crisis was announced to Q1 2021.
+Several existing measures have been extended with new conditions.
+An overview of these and further measures can be found on the website of the Dutch government, where you can find up-to-date information on support measures for companies in the Netherlands.
+The website of the Dutch government also guides you to Dutch national organizations which you can turn to for more information and advice.
 Most common business questions are covered on an FAQ page.

 If you have other business questions, for instance concerning staff, events, transport of goods or inventory, call the KVK Advice Team at the Dutch Chamber of Commerce on workdays between 8:30 and 20:00 hours (CET).

 The Netherlands plays a vital role in European supply chains, therefore, the Dutch government has identified air and sea freight chains, road transport, as well as food and medical supply chains as vital processes in view of COVID-19.